links below to access pages

 does not guarantee happiness and that wealth is impermanent.

-The people of every country suffer whether rich or poor, but those who understand Buddhist teachings
+The people of every country suffer, whether rich or poor, but those who understand

 can find true happiness.

-rested gently in its lap and a compassionate smile reminds belivers to strive,
+rested gently in its lap and a compassionate smile reminds believers to strive,

 to develop peace and love within themselves.

-Bowing to the statue is an expression of gratitude for the teaching.
+Bowing to the statue of Buddha is an expression of gratitude for His teaching.

 2. Not to take anything not freely given.